 5.2.
 Phase 2 – Adaptation of optical flow tracking technique for tracking of respiratory motion and long-term motion (gold standard)

-An improved optical flow tracking technique as proposed in [2] will be adapted to the in-house Python framework.
-The algorithm can be mathematically expressed with the following functional [2]:
+An improved optical flow tracking technique, as proposed by <insert author’s name here>, will be adapted to the in-house Python framework [2].
+The algorithm can be mathematically expressed with the following function [2]:

 where Ω is the image domain, u and v are the components of the 2D displacement vectors and β is a user-defined weighting factor designed to link the data fidelity term (first term of the integral in equation) and the regularity of the estimated motion field (second term of the integral in equation).
 The minimization with respect to u and v will be done via the primal-dual algorithm [7].
 Configuration parameters of the numerical scheme need to be tuned in order to ensure a fast convergence of the algorithm under various conditions in terms of noise/observed organ displacement amplitudes [2].